Brave-CI-CD/Github-Examples/README.md

 # Github-Examples
 A repo containing GitHub for programmatic examples

+Notes:
-Note: Change meant to trigger the workflow on DEV GitHub server
+- 1st. change meant to trigger the workflow on DEV GitHub server
+- 2nd. change meant to trigger the workflow after the pull request main => dev is merged